Chinese unmanned spacecraft lands on moon

 The Chang'e 3, a probe named after a lunar goddess in traditional Chinese mythology, is carrying the solar-powered Yutu, or Jade Rabbit buggy, which will dig and conduct geological surveys.

-China has been increasingly ambitious in developing its space programs, for military, commercial and scientific purposes.
+China has been increasingly ambitious in developing its space programmes, for military, commercial and scientific purposes.

-It has moved in lock step with its emergence as a major global economic and political power.

-"The dream for lunar exploration once again lights up the China Dream," Xinhua news agency said in a commentary.

 In its most recent manned space mission in June, three astronauts spent 15 days in orbit and docked with an experimental space laboratory, part of Beijing's quest to build a working space station by 2020.

-The official Xinhua news service reported that the spacecraft had touched down in the Sinus Iridum, or the Bay of Rainbows, after hovering over the surface for several minutes seeking an appropriate place to land.
+At 9:14 p.m. local time, the official Xinhua news service reported that the spacecraft had touched down in the Sinus Iridum, or the Bay of Rainbows, at 9:12 p.m. after hovering over the surface for several minutes seeking an appropriate place to land.

 A soft landing does not damage the craft and the equipment it carries.
 In 2007, China put another lunar probe in orbit around the moon, which then executed a controlled crash on to its surface.